 Need a guide?

 Have you looked at the imposing peaks in the Glen and thought that you lack the experience to tackle them?
 Maybe you have your sights set on Ben Nevis, the highest peak in the UK.
 Or perhaps you’ve always wanted to explore lower level, lesser visited terrain.
 If you want an entertaining day out with someone with all the local knowledge of the area, then you could consider hiring a guide.

 Another guide based in Glencoe is Simon.
-He too offers guided trips throughout the Lochaber area to suit your needs.
-So if you want to get out in the hills, but feel you may not have the confidence to safely navigate in unfamiliar terrain, then why not check out his website High Ventures and get in touch with him to discuss your needs.
+Offering guided trips throughout the Lochaber area to suit your needs.
+So if you want to get out in the hills, but feel you may not have the confidence to safely navigate in unfamiliar terrain, then why not check out his website High Ventures .

-Another local guide is Richard Pyne.
-He has a vast wealth of experience in the area and was an ice climbing instructor at the indoor ice climbing wall in Kinlochleven.
-He runs Rich Mountain Experiences and offers a range of mountain experiences, summer or winter, individual one on one guiding or groups.
+With a vast wealth of experience in the area Richard Pyne was an ice climbing instructor at the indoor ice climbing wall in Kinlochleven.
+He runs Rich Mountain Experiences offering a range of mountain experiences, summer or winter, individual one on one guiding or groups.